Only 5 Simple Steps to Follow

 To maintain your lawn, yard and landscape we suggest 5 ways to save on lawn care.
 A beautiful yard is peaceful, colorful and offers a serenity to home.

 Add compost.
-This will improve your soil and eliminate pests and diseases, which means less money spent on fertilizer and water.
+This will improve your soil and eliminate pests and diseases, which means less money spent on organic fertilizer and water.
 Apply a quarter-inch of top-dressing compost once or twice a year, including right after your lawn has greened up.
 Going over the lawn with an aerator first will help mix the organic matter into the soil.

 Water wisely.
 An established lawn needs about 1 inch of water per week in the growing season.
 A light daily watering will encourage shallow root systems.
 Instead, water thoroughly once a week, using a 1-inch deep empty tuna can as a makeshift measuring device.
 Early morning is best, say before 8 a.m., when evaporation rates are low and more water is absorbed into the soil.
 Also, don’t be afraid to let grass turn brown during dry spells.
 Most species can easily go a month without water.
 It’s time to water again when the grass goes from tan-brown to straw-colored.